apache/celix/bundles/pubsub/pubsub_admin_udp_mc/README.md

 ### IP Addresses

-To use UDP-multicast 2 IP adresses are needed:
+To use UDP-multicast 2 IP addresses are needed:

 1. IP address which is bound to an (ethernet) interface
 2. The multicast address (in the range 224.X.X.X - 239.X.X.X)